robot-locomotion/dwl/README.md

 The Dynamic Whole-Body Locomotion library (DWL)
 ===============================================

-This is the core of WDL
+This is the core of DWL

 Visit the [DWL installation page](http://.html) for detailed installation instructions, and also the Dynamic Legged Systems Lab of Istituto Italiano di Tecnologia (http://www.iit.it/en/advr-labs/dynamic-legged-systems.html) for more details about the project.